Kite: How to Delegate Voting Power Privately: Security Proof

+Our performance figures were collected on a consumer-grade device (MacBook Air) running an 8-core Apple M2 chip with 8GB of RAM to emulate the conditions end-users of the protocol may observe.
+We provide proving time and peak memory footprint data for each of the relations in our proof-of-concept implementation (Figures~\ref{fig:anonymity} and~\ref{fig:relations}), as well as gas cost data for each step of the protocol in ~\cref{sec:implementation}.

 All proving times are computed as an average of ten runs using the Nargo CLI provided by Aztec Labs.
 For $\rdel$, we report the metrics as a function of the size of the anonymity set, and collected results for sets of size up to 25.
 As mentioned previously, in the full implementation we only make use of the circuits for sizes 5, 10, and 20.
 We see that the proving time and associated memory cost for $\rdel$ increases with the anonymity set, as expected.
 The largest anonymity set size we tested took just over 2 minutes and 46 seconds to prove.
 However, sets of intermediate sizes 15 and 12 were much faster, with proving times slightly over and below 1 minute, respectively (Fig.~\ref{fig:anonymity}).
 We observed that the inclusion of a small-scalar multiplication implementation reduces the proving time of $\rdel$ by an average of 42.61\% across all anonymity set sizes.
+The results for $\rdel$ also provide insight into the cost of private voting, as casting a vote with a small number of options incurs roughly similar or lower proving costs than generating a delegation vector of that size.
 Out of the other relations, $\rvote$ is the most costly, with the additional implementation-specific and protocol-independent relations $\mathcal{R}_{\text{addmt}}, \mathcal{R}_{\text{vecsub}}, \mathcal{R}_{\text{vecadd}}, \mathcal{R}_{\text{encsub}}$, and $\mathcal{R}_{\text{enc}}$ claiming only marginal resources in comparison (Fig.~\ref{fig:relations}).
 The proving times of the vector-valued $\mathcal{R}_{\text{vecsub}}$ and $\mathcal{R}_{\text{vecadd}}$ would depend on the size of the anonymity set, but in our implementation we use the circuits for a vector of length 20 and pad to fill the vector for smaller set sizes since these relations are quite lightweight.

-We also examine the circuit size in number of gates, and find that the order of relations by proving time is the same as their circuit size.
+We also examine the circuit size, and find that the order of relations by proving time is the same as their circuit size.
 The largest circuit we implemented was $\rdel$ with an anonymity set size of 25, with a reported 566,597 gates (767,297 without small-scalar multiplication); the smallest being the implementation-specific 20-element $\mathcal{R}_{\text{vecadd}}$ with 1,325 gates.